• Skip to main content

 Jump to Recipe Print Recipe

-Cranberry Muffins are the perfect Thanksgiving side dish!
+These fresh Cranberry Muffins are the perfect Thanksgiving side dish!
 They bring a touch of sweetness that sits beautifully next to the turkey and stuffing!
 They are the best little muffins, packed with a handful of healthier ingredients, not too sweet so don't put them on the dessert table!
 With those bright red tart fresh cranberries, they are festive and ready for any occasion during the holiday season!

 Why We Love These Muffins!

-Cranberry Muffins Ingredients
+• Fresh Cranberry Muffins

 Ingredients & Substitutions